learn-co-curriculum/phase-4-displaying-associated-data/README.md

 example of the [N+1 problem][n+1 problem].
 First, we load all reviews with `Review.all`; then, for each review returned by `Review.all`, we make a separate query for each dog house associated with that review.
 This is definitely not ideal!
-We'll spend more time on this problem in a future lesson covering a solution to this problem, but for now, keep an eye out for slow queries and look at the SQL code being executed in your Rails server to identify where these issues arise.
+We'll learn about a solution to this problem in a future lesson, but for now, keep an eye out for slow queries and look at the SQL code being executed in your Rails server to identify where these issues arise.

 [n+1 problem]: https://www.sitepoint.com/silver-bullet-n1-problem/